Old Fashioned Christmas Cherry Cookies are sugary, buttery, shortbread cookies, topped with royal icing and a festive candied cherry center.

 - When ready to bake, remove dough from fridge and let sit at room temperature for a few minutes.
 Preheat oven to 350 degrees.
 Prepare a baking sheet by lining it with parchment paper or a silicone liner.
 Set aside.

 - Roll one portion of the dough to 1/4 inch thick on a lightly floured surface.
-Use 1 1/2 inch round cookie cutter to cut out the cookies.
+Use a cookie cutter to cut out the cookies.
 Transfer to the prepared baking sheet, leaving 2 inches of space between each cookie.

 - Bake for 15 minutes.
 Remove from oven and let sit for 2 minutes before transferring to a wire cooling rack to finish cooling.